JoeHinrichs/playcanvas_pathfinding/README.md

 # PlayCanvas-Pathfinding
 This is a standalone example of pathfinding using the PlayCanvas Engine.
-To see it in action checkout https://jhinrichs.com/examples/pathfinding/
+To see it in action check out https://jhinrichs.com/examples/pathfinding/

 I've seen a few examples out there for the Recast portion, but not so much on the Detour functionality.
 This is a simple implementation of both.